 To qualify, the spouse must be at least 62 years old or have a qualifying child in their care.
 A qualifying child refers to a child under the age of 16 or a child receiving Social Security disability benefits.

 The spousal benefit can be up to half of the worker’s “primary insurance amount,” depending on the spouse’s age at retirement.
 If the spouse starts receiving benefits before their “normal (or full) retirement age,” the benefit amount will be reduced.
 However, if the spouse is caring for a qualifying child, the spousal benefit remains unaffected.

 Do Men and Women Receive Different Benefit Amounts?

-Many Believe Social Security Will Never Run Out
+Will Social Security Will Run Out?

 More From GOBankingRates